 7. Check that all small passengers have left the car once it’s parked.

-8. Do not use any decorative car seat items that were not included in the originally packaging of the car seat.
+8. Do not use any decorative car seat items that were not included in the original packaging of the car seat.

 10. You’ll need to decide on using either the seat belt or lower anchors to secure your car seat.
 Both are safe, but don’t use them both at the same time.
 Once your child is forward facing, it is important to use the tether with the seat belt or lower anchors.